ankitects/anki-manual/src/sync-server.md

 Older desktop clients required you to define SYNC_ENDPOINT and SYNC_ENDPOINT_MEDIA.
 If using an older client, you'd put it as e.g. `http://192.168.1.200:8080/sync/` and `http://192.168.1.200:8080/msync/` respectively.
-AnkiDroid also currently requires separate configuration for the two endpoints.
+AnkiDroid clients before 2.16 require separate configuration for the two endpoints.

 ## Reverse Proxies